Aveygo/KindleDashboard/README.md

  - **Incredibly** non-future proof (more scraping than apis)

 ## Setup
-This display is not really for "the general public", but if you live in australia (radar was only meant for aussies), have a kindle, and want an unstable dashboard, heres the setup:
+This display is not really for "the general public", but if you live in australia (radar was only meant for aussies), have a kindle, and want a (likely) unstable dashboard, heres the setup:

 ### Requirements
 You will need a jailbroken kindle with ssh enabled.
 Make sure that it has ```xrandr```, ```eips```, and ```tmux```.
 Should work on almost any kindle that has these scripts, but I've only tested on a kindle paperwhite 5th gen.